yuxqiu/.dotfiles/README.md

 0. Run `xcode-select install`
 1. Clone this repository
 2. Install brew and restore all softwares via bundle
+    - First, install native brew
+    - (Optional): if using M1 Mac, can use `arch --x86_64 /bin/zsh` to run a x86 shell and install a x86 brew.
+        This is required if you want to install x86 Python via `pyenv`.
 3. Install oh-my-zsh
 4. Symlinks all the stuff by using stow: `stow [file]`
 5. Install other dependencies as listed below